-Here the five very popular myths you might have heard before
+Here are five very popular myths you might have heard before:

 1. Type 1 and Type 2 diabetes are the same.